meshery/meshery/docs/pages/concepts/logical/relationships.md

 - Selectors

 ## Kind - Subtypes of Relationships

 The combination of `kind` and `subType` uniquely determines the visual paradigm for a given relationship i.e., relationships with the same `kind` and `subType` will share an identical visual representation regardless of the specific components involved in the relationship.

 ### 1. Edge - Network
-Configures the networking.

-**Example**
+This Relationship type configures the networking between one or more components.

+**Examples**: Relationships between a Service and a Deployment, or between a Service and a Pod, or between an Ingress and a Service.

-- Service --> Deployment,
+- Example 1) Service --> Deployment
-- Service --> Pod,
+- Example 2) Service --> Pod
-- IngressController --> Ingress --> Service
+- Example 3) IngressController --> Ingress --> Service

 ### 2. Edge - Mount
-**Example**

-Assignment of PersistentVolumes to Pods via PersistenVolumeClaim .
+**Example**: Assignment of PersistentVolumes to Pods via PersistenVolumeClaim.

-- Pod --> PersistenVolumeClaim --> PersistentVolume
+- Example 1) Pod --> PersistenVolumeClaim --> PersistentVolume

 ### 3. Edge - Permission
-**Example**

-The set of Service Accounts that are entitled with the one or more Roles/ClusterRoles bound via Role/ClusterRoleBinding.
+**Example**: The set of Service Accounts that are entitled with the one or more Roles/ClusterRoles bound via Role/ClusterRoleBinding.

-- ClusterRole --> CluserRoleBinding --> ServiceAccount
+- Example 1) ClusterRole --> CluserRoleBinding --> ServiceAccount
-- Role --> RoleBinding --> ServiceAccount
+- Example 2) Role --> RoleBinding --> ServiceAccount

 ### 4. Edge - Firewall

-#### Example
 Kubernetes Network Policy for controlling ingress and egress traffic from Pod-to-Pod

-- Pod --> NetworkPolicy --> Pod
+- Example 1) Pod --> NetworkPolicy --> Pod

 ### 5. Heirarchical - Inventory

 **Example**

-- WASMFilter (binary and configuration) --> IstioWASMPlugin
+- Example 1) (binary and configuration) --> IstioWASMPlugin
-- WASMFilter (binary and configuration) --> IstioEnvoyFilter
+- Example 2)  WASMFilter (binary and configuration) --> IstioEnvoyFilter

 ### 6. Heirarchical - Parent

-**Example**
+**Example**:

-Any namespaced Kubernetes component --> Kubernetes Namespace
+- Example 1) Any namespaced Kubernetes component --> Kubernetes Namespace

 ## Selectors in Relationships

-### Example Selector

 Selectors can be applied to various components, enabling a wide range of relationship definitions.
 Here are some examples:

 1. **ConfigMap - Pod**
 2. **ConfigMap - Deployment**
 3. **WASMFilter - EnvoyFilter**